xmaple555/C-Programming-Note/README.md

 ```
 In the first four lines, we put a `int` type alongside a `char` type to define the structure `MyStructure`.
 After this, we create an instance of `MyStructure` structure.

-To access the structure members, use a dot `.` after the instance's name.
+To access the structure members, use a dot `.` after the  name of the instance.